jaredgarcia0411-create/Trader-Theorem/README.md

-# This is my Trading Journal beta
+# This is my 'Trading Journal' Beta
+## Started off as a log in lieu of a paid service, but aim now is to have a product for not just logging, but journaling, categorizing, watchlists, backtesting & whatever else I want really.
+### Future Update List
-- Updating to handle long, short & options (only handled short sells at first)
+- Updating to log options (only handled short sells at first)
-- Updating to put notes & tags on individual trades (tags are done, note section is coming)
+- Updating to put notes on individual trades up to 600 characters & 2 .pdf's.
-- Updating to have dropdown under 'Trades' tab to filter by LONG, SHORT, OPTIONS & TAGS (made seperate tab to filter tags/much simpler)
-- Tags will be custom.
-Type what you want & it will save in a dropdown for future use.
-(Feature was added)
-- Updating to sync with Google sheets to upload system strats to extrpolate info to backtest & give final result over X amount of time for X strat for any given execution strategy, entry levels, risk levels & price/time targets for covers/sells.
+- Updating to sync with Google Sheets & Polygon API to build out 'Backtesting' tab based on hisitorical data as well as context given.
+- Updating to build watchlist with defined presets (Hoooooly API's are expensive)
 - Comments/Code/Suggestions all welcome
-- Can email me @ jared.garcia0411@gmail.com if you have any questions
 - Yes this was vibe coded
 - No I don't know how to actually code
 - Yes I'm trying to learn how to *actually* code

-## Completed Updates
+### Completed Updates
 - Updated to handle long & short trades.
-Will work on logging options in next update.
 - Updated to add custom tags for individual trades.
 Type it once & will save for future use.
+- Added feature to delete tags, ya know, in case there's a typo (lol)
 - Updated with seperate 'Filter' tab that shows $ & R metrics for any mix of tags you'd like to analyze.